geut/mst-drama/README.md

 #### flowMap(actions: object)

-flowMap iterates hover an object of actions and converts each generator function founded in a flow async action.
+flowMap iterates over an object of actions and converts each generator function founded in a flow async action.

 ```javascript
 ...